-- A line item targeting Men in California will be on the list.
+- A line item targeting Men in California is on the list.

-- A line item targeting Men in California on Windows will not be on the list.
+- A line item targeting Men in California on Windows is not on the list.

-- A line item targeting Men in Vermont will not be on the list.
+- A line item targeting Men in Vermont is not on the list.